Realtime Trains: History

+On 1 April 2025, Realtime Trains launched Realtime Tickets, a train ticket retail website which supports split ticketing, in collaboration with TrainSplit.

+On 15 April 2025, "RTT+" was launched - a subscription service offering enhanced history (up to 5 years), CSV schedule data download and removal of on page ads.
+Subscriptions start from £5 per month, whilst registered but non-paying users benefit from 1 month schedule look back, increased from the 14 days available to non-registered users.

 Data sources

 The data presented on Realtime Trains is created using a variety of sources and human input.
 In 2017, Realtime Trains installed GPS tracking devices in trains to allow services to be tracked during a diesel gala on the Swanage Railway.